artpaiva/lambrequim/README.md

 # lambrequins
-_
+-
-Project for a lexicon of architectural and ornamental elements in Portuguese
+Project for a lexicon of architectural and ornamental elements in Portuguese, featuring its meaning, etymological origin and correct usage.